Home » Classic Meatballs

 How To Make Meatballs:

-1. Soak the bread in the milk in a small bowl for about 2 minutes until fully softened, then mash it into a smooth mixture.
+Start by soaking the bread in the milk in a small bowl for about 2 minutes until fully softened.
+I like using a small potato masher to mash the bread into a smooth, creamy mixture.

-3. Add the egg, onion flakes, Italian seasoning, garlic, and Parmesan cheese to the bowl.
+Dehydrated onion flakes, Italian seasoning, garlic, and Parmesan cheese.

-6. Simmer in the sauce for 15-20 minutes over a low heat until the meatballs are cooked through.
+Simmer over low heat for 15-20 minutes until the meatballs are cooked through.

-7. Serve with your favorite pasta and enjoy!
+Serve with your favorite pasta, sprinkle a little extra Parmesan on top, and enjoy!

 Chef Jenn’s Tips: